ghimireaacs/serverDotFiles/README.md

 1. Install Prerequisites
    First, update your package list and install the necessary tools: git, curl, and zsh.

-`sudo apt update && sudo apt install git curl zsh -y`
+`sudo apt update && sudo apt install git curl util-linux zsh -y`

 2. Install Oh My Zsh
    Next, install the Oh My Zsh framework.
 We use the --unattended flag to prevent it from automatically changing the shell, as we will handle that and the configuration manually.